Hardware

 is-supported: true

-# Ask for a virtualized guest using kvm hypervisor
+# Ask for a virtualized guest on top of a kvm hypervisor

 virtualization: